-About control contexts, zones and output devices 3

-Configuring the MME for multi-zone support 6

-Configuring the MME for multi-node support 7
+About control contexts, zones and output devices 3 Configuring the MME for multi-zone support 6 Configuring the MME for multi-node support 7 Runtime control of zones and output devices 8

-Configuring the MME for video support 8

-Runtime control of zones and output devices 10

 This chapter describes how to use control contexts, zones and output devices in the MME.
 For more detailed information about how to start the MME and how to connect to it, see the chapter Starting Up and Connecting to the MME in this guide, and the "MME Quickstart Guide" in the Introduction to the MME.